 How Long You Have to Sue for a Truck Accident in Georgia

-It’s important to understand that you will have limited time to sue the party that caused your truck accident.
+It’s important to understand that you will have limited time to sue the party that caused your truck collision.
 Under Ga.
 Code § 9-3-33, accident victims typically have two years from the incident date to sue.
 However, there are situations where you may have even less time, such as taking legal action against a government entity.

 Failure to act within the state’s statute of limitations could stop you from getting the financial remedies you need to move past the collision and your injuries.
-Fortunately, as long as you reach out to a skilled lawyer soon, they can take the appropriate actions within the state-imposed timeframe.
+Fortunately, as long as you reach out to a skilled Atlanta personal injury lawyer soon, they can take the appropriate actions within the state-imposed timeframe.

-Determining who you can sue in your truck accident case can be difficult, especially if you don’t have legal knowledge and are recovering from painful injuries.
+Determining who you can sue in your commercial truck accident case can be difficult, especially if you don’t have the legal knowledge and are recovering from painful injuries.
 To discuss your case and legal options with a trusted and experienced truck accident lawyer, reach out to the team at John Foy & Associates.

 404-400-4000 or complete a Free Case Evaluation form